Domestic Abuse - Emotional Abuse, Physical Violence

 It's estimated that only a third of battered women in developed countries ever come forth to report the abuse.
 Women in underdeveloped countries, or countries that don't have female support systems in place, are much less likely to report abuse.
 Most women will only notify authorities when the battering has reached an extreme (life and death) level.
 [Tjaden and Thoennes]

 Why don't women report IPV abuse?
 One chilling statistical truth is: If a woman is assaulted by an unknown male she will usually report the offence.
 If she is abused by an intimate partner (statistically more likely) she usually doesn't report it.

 I can speak from experience.
 As a battered woman who didn't seek authorities, and a healer who works with battered women, I believe the reasons for this tragedy fall into these categories:

 Women who tolerate battering are much more likely to be battered.
-In my experience women who are ‘extremely clear’ that they would leave immediately if a man laid a hand on them or verbally abused them don’t tend to be abused.
-And more than this.
-These women are prepared to be without a man, regardless of the losses, in order to honour themselves and their children’s emotional, mental and physical well-being.
+In my experience women who are 'extremely clear' that they would leave immediately if a man laid a hand on them or verbally abused them don't tend to be abused.
+These women are prepared to be without a man, regardless of the losses, in order to honour themselves and their children's emotional, mental and physical well-being.